ankurgargism/scala-playframework-todo-list/README.md

 ### Problem Statement

 You need to implement six tasks in this to make the application work properly.
 You can search the tasks in the code eg "[Task-1]" to go directly to the code and implement them.

+### Notes
+Look for notes with LBCD-NOTE for more details of scala constructs.